-4.2.
-Option Price.
+4.2 Option Price.
 Subject to Section 3.1(b), the option exercise price per each Share purchasable under any Option granted under the Plan shall not be less than 100% of the Fair Market Value (as hereinafter defined) of such Share on the date of the grant of such Option.

-4.3.
-Other Provisions. (a) Options granted pursuant to this Article 4 shall be made in accordance with the terms and provisions of Article 9 hereof and any other applicable terms and provisions of the Plan.
+4.3 Other Provisions. (a) Options granted pursuant to this Article 4 shall be made in accordance with the terms and provisions of Article 9 hereof and any other applicable terms and provisions of the Plan.

 (b) Subject to Section 9.9, the Option exercise price per Share may not be decreased after the Option has been granted, unless otherwise approved by the Company's stockholders.
+Notwithstanding the foregoing, the exercise price of such Options shall not be decreased after the date of grant if such action would either cause an amount to be considered "deferred compensation" within the meaning of Code Section 409A that would otherwise not be considered "deferred compensation" or cause an amount to be included in an Award recipient's income under Code Section 409A.

 (c) No Option may be cancelled in exchange for cash at the time the exercise price per Share is greater than the fair market value per Share of the underlying Shares, unless otherwise approved by the Company's stockholders.
+Notwithstanding the foregoing, such Options shall not be cancelled in exchange for cash if such action would either cause an amount to be considered "deferred compensation" within the meaning of Code Section 409A that would otherwise not be considered "deferred compensation" or cause an amount to be included in an Award recipient's income under Code Section 409A.